dvoiss/amazon-library-search/README.md

 ## A mash-up of Amazon / Library Thing / Chicago Public Library

 This is a Sinatra app which checks books from an Amazon wishlist (supplied by an email address) are available at a given Chicago library.
 All the relevant code is in `search.rb` with the Sinatra code in `app.rb`.
 The wishlist must be public so [Nokogiri](http://www.nokogiri.org) can parse it, this is necessary because Amazon does not expose wishlists via an API (more info below).
 Views are rendered using [haml](http://haml-lang.org).
+Uses HTML5 so your mileage may vary on older browsers (I do make use of [html5shiv](http://html5shiv.googlecode.com/svn/trunk/html5.js) and an [event-source polyfill](https://github.com/remy/polyfills)).

 ### Demo